 This is what you’ll need to make these easy Pressure Cooker Mashed Potatoes

-- Potatoes – I prefer red
+- Potatoes – I prefer red or russet potatoes

 - Chicken broth – or water but broth is better